Veronika Weithaler

 Project Brief

-Veronika Wiethaler approached me with four primary objectives:
+Veronika Wiethaler had four primary objectives:

-- To effectively present and elaborate on her newly developed method
+To effectively present and elaborate on her newly developed method

-- To showcase her individual, group, and professional courses in a clear and elegant way
+To showcase her individual, group, and professional courses in a clear and elegant way

-- To create a seamless web experience in three languages—Italian, English, and German
+To create a seamless web experience in three languages—Italian, English, and German

-- To attractively feature her published books related to the subject
+To attractively feature her published books related to the subject

-With over 15 years of experience, three published books, and numerous courses and workshops to her credit, Veronika had developed a groundbreaking, non-invasive method for alleviating pelvic floor pain.
+- The New Method (Il Metodo Nuovo) : With over 15 years of experience, three published books, and numerous courses and workshops to her credit, Veronika had developed a groundbreaking, non-invasive method for alleviating pelvic floor pain.
 My challenge was to first understand the method and its application, and then communicate it in a way that inspires trust and conveys the method’s credibility.

-Veronika had several advanced and professional courses scheduled within a tight timeframe, spanning from March 2018 to June 2018.
+- On-time for the Summer Courses: Veronika had several advanced and professional courses scheduled within a tight timeframe, spanning from March 2018 to June 2018.
 With a summer audience in mind, she was eager to showcase these courses on her new website.
 This urgency necessitated swift action on my part, with a primary focus on ensuring the website was up and running optimally within a compressed timeline.

-Since the publication of her books in 2014, Veronika received an overwhelming response from her American audience.
+Multi-lingual: Since the publication of her books in 2014, Veronika received an overwhelming response from her American audience.
 Originally from Germany and running a successful practice in Italy, she recognized the need to expand her reach globally while continuing to support her Italian clientele.
 Creating a multilingual website became the natural next step.

-Designing the site in three languages presented unique challenges—accommodating different word lengths, crafting intuitive multilingual navigation, and managing image classification—all of which required thoughtful problem-solving and adaptability.
+Designing the site in three languages presented unique challenges.
+Accommodating different word lengths, crafting intuitive multilingual navigation, and managing image classification, all of which required thoughtful problem-solving and adaptability.

 The Research